filamentphp/filamentphp.com/content/articles/diogogpinto-filament-themes-full-guide.md

 #### Editing vite.config.js

-Go to the `vite.config.js` file in your project's root directory and set the input array like below:
+Go to the `vite.config.js` file in your Laravel project's root directory and set the input array like below:

 ```javascript
 import { defineConfig } from 'vite'